lukas362/Lukas-website/README.md

 - Favicon

 ## 📋 Programs used to achive this
-I've used Html, Css and JavaScript to make my webbsite.
+I used Html, Css and JavaScript to make my webbsite.
 I've also used favicon.io (for my favicon) and howlerjs.com (for the sounds on the webbsite).

 ## 🔮 Future plans
 - Option for Swedish text